Joe Ofahengaue

-Joseph Anthony Young Ofahengaue (born 15 September 1995) is a Tongan professional rugby league footballer who plays as a and forward for English club Leigh Leopards in the Super League.
-Born in New Zealand, he represents Tonga at international level.
+Joseph Anthony Young Ofahengaue (born 15 September 1995) is a Tonga at international rugby league footballer who plays as a and forward for the Leigh Leopards in the Super League.

 He previously played for the Brisbane Broncos and Wests Tigers in the NRL, and has played at representative level for Queensland in State of Origin.

 Background

 Born in Auckland, New Zealand, Ofahengaue is of Tongan descent, and moved to Australia as a 9-year old.

 Ofahengaue played his junior rugby league for the Ipswich Brothers and attended Forest Lake State High School, St Edmund's College and St Peter Claver College alongside fellow NRL players Anthony Milford and Tautau Moga.

 Ofahengaue is the nephew of Tongan-born Australian Wallabies rugby union player Viliami Ofahengaue.

 Playing career

 Early career

 In 2012, he played for the Sydney Roosters SG Ball team.

 From 2013 to 2015, Ofahengaue played for the Brisbane Broncos' NYC team.